Breeding dogs – Family dogs with special duties

 - The school must be notified ahead of time of any absences on holiday and/or a change the place where the dog will be staying.

-Any children who live within the same household should ideally be at least 7 years old.
+Any children who live within the same household are ideally at least between 5 to 7 years old.

 - The house owner must have given his permission for keeping a dog.